mvolkmann/blog/src/smalltalk/30-development-environment.md

 If the token is a class name, it will give its class category.
 If the token is a message name, it will list the classes that implement it.

+If an attempt is made to close a window that contains unsaved changes or move focus from an editing pane that contains unsaved changes, a popup will appear with the prompt
+"Changes have not been saved.
+Is it OK to cancel those changes?".
+Click the "Yes" to discard the changes or
+"No" to continue working in the editing pane.

 ## Inspect Windows

 Inspect windows display all the instance variables of a specific object.